crowdint/gopher-spree-api/README.md

 ## Testing

-You should create a test database and populate it with tests data.
+You should create a test database.
 So the following commands should be executed in the spree project:

     $ RAILS_ENV=test rake db:create
     $ RAILS_ENV=test rake db:migrate

-Each test should create and roll back the data used to tests
+Each test should create and roll back the data used to tests.

 ## Build